 Fatigue of wind turbine concrete structures

-The objective of this work package is to study and improve modelling of design and cost driving aspects for gravity based foundation types of offshore wind turbines in order to achieve more cost-efficient solutions for future foundation designs.
+The objective of this project is to study and improve modelling of design and cost driving aspects for gravity based foundation types of offshore wind turbines in order to achieve more cost-efficient solutions for future foundation designs.

 The design and load calculation tool will together with COWI's experience be used to establish a range of reference designs of gravity based foundations which are subsequently subjected to an identification of design and cost driving aspects.